mosip/documentation/docs/customisation/ui-customisation.md

 }
 ```

-To change the Colors of profile Label and Profile values:
+To change the colors of profile Label and Profile values:

 ![Image](./_images/profile-values.png)